DominikBanach/PaczkerPro/README.md

 ## Who uses this?

-This application is ideal for **E-commerce Sellers:** To rapidly determine the most economical parcel size and avoid surcharges for incorrect dimensions.
+This application is ideal for **E-commerce Sellers** to rapidly determine the most economical parcel size and avoid surcharges for incorrect dimensions.

 ## Screenshots